HKSinha510/Guess-the-number/README.md

 ## Getting Started

-Welcome to Guess-the-number, Guess-the--number is a short program made in java, you hav the guess the number between 0-100
+Welcome to Guess-the-number, Guess-the-number is a short program made in java, you hav the guess the number between 0-100

 ## Folder Structure